flhoest/Rubrik/README.md

 ## Getting Started

 In order to make a good use of the provided framework, you first need to have php-cli installed.
 This is very easy and a lot of documentation on how to set it up on various platform (Windows, Linux & Mac OS) is widely available.
-THe most common way to deploy php-cli is using your prefered package manager.
+The most common way to deploy php-cli is using your prefered package manager.
 Within the Linux world, just use :
 ```
 yum install php-cli -y.
 ````